 If the police do not meet this requirement, but still seize the property, the homeowner can bring a claim against the police, who may have to pay legal fees.
 If the homeowner can additionally show that the seizure caused undue hardship, the court has the option of simply releasing the property back to its owner.

 If the idea of the government taking away your property bothers you, you're not alone.
-And if you understand eminent domain and believe your land is being taken improperly, you definitely will want to look into it further and perhaps contact an attorney.
-Get started today with a free legal evaluation by a real estate attorney near you.
+And if you understand eminent domain and believe your land is being taken improperly, you will want to look into it further and perhaps get professional help.
+An eminent domain attorney can take a look at your situation and help you determine your best options going forward.